MacroGlobe/macroglobe.github.com/index.md

-# Care for every person.
+# Care for Every Person.